One tool that I use in my coaching practice is Enneagram typing.

 Once you have discovered your Enneagram type, you can never be totally unconscious of it again.
 You will begin to witness yourself getting caught in the old patterns over and over.
 It's important to separate from your Inner Critic so you don't criticize yourself every time this happens.

-The Witness is the objective part of yourself that does not assign any meaning or blame to anything.
+The Witness is the objective part of yourself that does not assign meaning or blame.
 It simply witnesses.
 By witnessing your habitual patterns over time, you will begin to see how you can change them.
 The processes I teach as a life coach can make these changes easier.

 There are various online tests for identifying your Enneagram type.
 The following test at Integral Life is the most accurate one I know of: Enneagram Personality Type Survey